 Late in the 1905 season the Chicago Cubs purchased Lobert's contract from Des Moines, which still held his rights in organized baseball.
 Hans batted .196 in 14 games with the Cubs, which leads to another tale he sometimes told of his first meeting with McGraw.
 According to this story, Lobert stole second base, sliding hard into Giants shortstop Bad Bill Dahlen.
 The two began to argue and nearly came to blows.
 After the inning, when Hans returned to his position at third base, McGraw told him, "Don't let them bluff you, young fellow.
 Hold your ground."
 Lobert did just that.
 Innings later Mike Donlin slid into him, spiking him in the leg.
 Hans shrugged it off, but moments later he tagged Donlin out on a pickoff, spiking him as he placed the tag.

-Just before the start of the 1906 season, the Cubs traded Lobert and pitcher Jake Weimer to the Cincinnati Reds for third-baseman Harry Steinfeldt.
+Just before the start of the 1906 season, the Cubs sold Lobert to the Cincinnati Reds.
 "If that trade hadn't been made, it would have been Chance, Evers, Tinker, and Lobert, I guess," Hans surmised.
 Even though the competition wasn't quite as stiff with the Reds, he became a utility man, batting .310 with 20 stolen bases in 79 games35 at third base, 31 at shortstop, and 10 at second base.
 In 1907 Lobert replaced the ancient Tommy Corcoran as the everyday shortstop, batting .246 with a team-high 30 stolen bases.
 After starting the 1908 season at shortstop again, he moved in midseason to third base, the position he played for the rest of his career.
 Soon Hans established himself as one of the NL's young stars.

-In February 1911 the Reds sent Lobert to the Philadelphia Phillies as part of an eight-player trade.
-Prior to that season, all 12 of his career home runs had been of the inside-the-park variety.
-In 1911, however, Hans blasted a career-high nine home runs, all of them over the fence and eight of them at Baker Bowl.
-He also batted .285 and led the Phillies with 40 stolen bases.
+In November 1910 the Reds sent Lobert to the Philadelphia Phillies as part of an eight-player trade.
+In 1911 batted .285 and led the Phillies with 40 stolen bases.
 Lobert endured another injury-plagued campaign in 1912, increasing his batting average to a career-high .327 but appearing in just 65 contests.

 Probably his best year, both off and on the field, was 1913.
 Hans married Philadelphia resident Rachael Campbell that year and defeated Jim Thorpe in a 100-yard dash at the Polo Grounds.
 He also played in all but one of the Phillies' 151 games, batting an even .300, leading all NL third basemen in fielding percentage (.974), and ranking third in the NL in runs (98) and stolen bases (41) and fourth in hits (172) and total bases (243).